So Amazin': Commercial performance

 So Amazin' debuted and peaked at number 11 on the Billboard 200, selling 54,000 copies in its first week and 163,000 copies in total.
 Internationally, the album peaked at number 55 on the Swiss Albums Chart, 67 on the UK Albums Chart, and 139 on the France Albums Chart.
 The album's lead single, "Say I", featured rapper Young Jeezy and had a music video, directed by Ray Kay.
 The single peaked at number four in the UK, and number 21 in the United States.

 In June 2006, Milian's representative confirmed that she had left Island Def Jam.
-Although she was dropped from the label, Milian continued to promote the album through live appearances, performing on Power 106's Summer Splash.
+Although she was dropped from the label, Milian continued to promote the album through live appearances, including performing on Power 106's Summer Splash.
 Milian hoped to take "Gonna Tell Everybody", the proposed second single, to another label and shoot a video, but was not able to.
 Milian revealed in an interview with Rap-Up that she was dropped two weeks after the release of her album.
 Milian stated that before the release of So Amazin', the label and L.A.
 Reid knew that the album would not have immediate large sales, since she was targeting a new urban audience, but promised to support her.
 However, after two weeks, L.A.
 Reid called to notify Milian that she had been dropped.
 The singer believed that it was a budget cut, and the label opted to spend money on Rihanna instead.
 Milian also dispelled rumors that she was originally offered Rihanna's song "SOS".